GWilloughby99/GWilloughby99.github.io/_posts/2021-02-03-smoking-analysis.md

 ---
 layout: post
 title: REVEALED - Admissions to hospital caused by smoking have reached the highest figure since records began
 subtitle: Covid-19 has taken the lives of over 100,000 people in the United Kingdom.
 The respiratory nature of the virus puts those who smoke more at risk.
-I spoke to the senior policy officer of the British Lung Foundation to discuss how the pandemic has impacted those who smoke and their behaviours
+We spoke to the senior policy officer of the British Lung Foundation to discuss how the pandemic has impacted those who smoke and their behaviours
 cover-img: /assets/img/smoking.jpg
 thumbnail-img: /assets/img/smoking.jpg
 share-img: /assets/img/smoking.jpg